 Slug nematodes are naturally occurring predators of the slug and can be used to control them without worrying about pets or children safety.
 The nemaslug is a native nematode that swims up to a slug, punctures the skin and starts eating it from the inside out.
 Packs of nematodes are available commercially here.
 However they are only effective after the soil has warmed up, typically by mid-March, by which time a lot of damage to new, young growth might have already occurred, also the soil has to be kept moist to keep the nematodes active in the soil.
 An application of nematodes lasts for approximately 6 weeks and will treat about 40 square metres.
 They have been approved by the Soil Association to be used in organic gardening.

-Commercial slug pubs are available - although you can create your own by pouring beer into a small bowl, put a small jar in the middle of the bowl and place a saucer on top of the jar (this will keep animals from drinking the beer and the rain from diluting it).
-Slugs are attracted to the smell of the beer, they drink it become intoxicated and drown - shame :-).
+Ready-made slug pubs are available - although you can create your own by pouring beer into a small bowl, put a small jar in the middle of the bowl and place a saucer on top of the jar (this will keep animals from drinking the beer and the rain from diluting it).
+Slugs are attracted to the smell of the beer, they drink it, become intoxicated and drown.

 If you go out at night with a torch, you'll see plenty of slugs, pick them up and drop into a bucket of salt water, or cut them in two with an old pair of scissors or secateurs.

-I was tempted to put slugs on the compost heap, to break down any plant matter, but I was reminded that they will lay eggs in the compost, which I'll then put on the borders.
+I have been tempted to put slugs on the compost heap, to break down any plant matter, but I was reminded that they will lay eggs in the compost, which I'll then put on the borders.